stratisMarkou/random-walks/_build/html/_sources/content/prob-intro/ch1/content.md.txt

 4. If $A, B \in \mathcal{F}$ then $\mathbb{P}(A \cup B) + \mathbb{P}(A \cap B) = \mathbb{P}(A) + \mathbb{P}(B)$.
 5. If $A, B \in \mathcal{F}$ and $A \subseteq B$ then $\mathbb{P}(A) \leq \mathbb{P}(B)$.

-## Conditional probability, independence and Bayes' rule
+## Conditional probability and independence

 Often we may have partial information about the outcome of an experiment, and want to adjust our beliefs about the outcome based on these beliefs.
 We are therefore interested in the probability of some event $A$ occuring, given that another event $B$ occurs.
 This updated probability is called a conditional probability.